 The holidays are critical for nearly all retailers in the U.S., but especially e-commerce.
 It’s not uncommon for online retailers to generate 50% of their yearly sales in the last three months of the year.
 It’s easy to understand why.
-Traditional holiday shopping is a hectic experience with Christmas music on endless repeat, bad weather, no parking, crowds, and a huge amount of inconvenience and stress.
+Traditional holiday shopping is a hectic experience with Christmas music on endless repeat to get into the holiday spirit, bad weather, no parking, crowds, and a huge amount of inconvenience and stress.

-That’s why more people are doing all of their shopping online.
+That’s why more people are doing all of their shopping online this holiday shopping season.
 In 2016, holiday shoppers spent over $80 billion online.
 Cyber Monday became the biggest online shopping day ever, with $2.67 billion in sales.

-For e-commerce businesses, these statistics should be a wake-up call.
+For e-commerce businesses, these statistics should be a wake-up call for their marketing strategy.
 If you’re not already preparing your holiday marketing strategy to cash in on the biggest gift-giving days of the year, it’s time to start now.

-Here are a few holiday marketing tips to maximize your e-commerce sales this season.
+Here are a few holiday messaging and holiday marketing tips to maximize your e-commerce sales this holiday promotion season.

 Pick What Channels You Want To Focus On For The Holidays

-How do customers find you?
-If you have limited resources, focus on investing in major traffic channels that you know are most effective.
-You already know what works, so now isn’t the time to experiment.
-But in today’s e-commerce world, zeroing in on one method of traffic generation usually isn’t enough to stay ahead of your competitors.
+How does a potential customer find you?
+If you have limited resources, focus on investing in major traffic channels that you know are most effective towards your target audience.
+You already know what works, so now isn’t the time to experiment with your marketing efforts.
+But in today’s e-commerce world, zeroing in on one method of traffic generation usually isn’t enough to stay ahead of your competitors’ holiday marketing campaign.
 There are 6 pillars of driving traffic to a website, and you should try to utilize all of them in your holiday marketing strategies, if possible.

 Here are the 6 channels to focus on for the holidays: